hetznercloud/cli/docs/reference/hcloud_firewall_add-label.md

 ## hcloud firewall add-label

-Add a label to an firewall
+Add a label to a Firewall

 ```
 hcloud firewall add-label [--overwrite] <firewall> <label>...